Essential oils are received in to the body in two ways:

-This the fastest and most effective way for the essential oil molecules to enter the body.
-When we inhale, the tiny molecules travel up the nose, simultaneously sending the brain a message whilst passing the essential oil molecules down to the lungs and into the bloodstream.
+This is the fastest and most effective way for the essential oil molecules to enter the body.
+When we inhale, the tiny molecules travel up the nose, simultaneously sending the brain a message, whilst passing the essential oil molecules down to the lungs, and into the bloodstream.

 Direct inhalations – For a quick effect, you may smell the essential oil directly from the bottle, but please ensure there is no skin contact as the oil may cause a skin irritation.
 Simply open the bottle, place it under the nose and take three deep breaths.

 Essential oils diluted into vegetable oils can then massaged into the skin.
 With the use of friction, the essential oil separates from the vegetable oil into the skin’s pores and travels down into the bloodstream, which is then circulated through the body.

 Safety and Blending Guidelines